PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [x] Change `<leader>ds` to `<leader>ss` (Search Document Symbols).
 - [x] Seperate `tpope/vim-sleuth`, `tpope/vim-rhubarb`, `tpope/vim-fugitive` into their own seperate files.
     - [x] Lazy load vim-wiki on keymap
+- [x] Remove diff window in undotree.
+This window is the window below the undotree window, it shows the diff between the current state of the file and the last state of the file.
+Mabye I would use it more in the future, in that case, disregad this